 These eerie boulders can be found on the shores of Koekohe Beach on the east coast of New Zealand's south island.
-The circular rocks can reach heights of up to 1 metres tall (they also make for an impressive Instagram backdrop)!
+The circular rocks can reach heights of up to 1 metre tall (they also make for an impressive Instagram backdrop)!

 12. The hidden shores of Tunnel Beach

 There are many stunning secret beaches in New Zealand and Tunnel Beach is one of them!
-Located just a short drive from Dunedin in New Zealand's south island, Tunnel Beach boasts white sands, blue wanters, towering cliffs and the best bit?
+Located just a short drive from Dunedin in New Zealand's south island, Tunnel Beach boasts white sands, blue waters, towering cliffs and the best bit?
 An actual secret tunnel that leads you to this untouched paradise!